 Guide to Identity & Access Management (IAM)

-Introduction to Identity & Access Management
+Introduction to Identity and Access Management

 Identity and Access Management (IAM) defines user identities and permissions.
 It encompasses the provisioning and de-provisioning of identities, securing and individual authentication, and the authorization to access resources and perform specific actions.
 Its core objective is to develop one digital identity per individual or item.